Simple universal models capture all classical spin physics: Hamiltonian Simulation

 We will refer to the set of spins $P:=\cup_{i}P_{i}$ as the ``physical spins''.
 Note that the cardinality of $P$ is fixed (it depends on number of spins in $H'$), and, in particular, is independent of $\Delta$.
 Note also that, given $H'$, $H$ is fixed, hence the number of terms of both $Z_H(\beta)$ and $Z_{H'}(\beta)$ is constant.
 The $O(e^{-\Delta})$ term in the partition function approximation thus indicates that the approximation error is at most some constant times $e^{-\Delta}$, where this constant will generally depend on the number of terms.
 This approximation error can be made arbitrarily small at the expense of increasing the strengths of some of the couplings to arbitrarily large values.
 (This is also the case for the earlier completeness results, see \cref{sec:discrete}).

-\begin{definition}[Universal Model] We say that a model is \emph{universal} if, for any Hamiltonian $H' = \sum_{i=1}^m h_i$ on $n$ spins composed of $m$ separate $k$-body terms, $H'$ can be simulated by some Hamiltonian $H$ from the model specified by $\poly(m,2^k)$ parameters and acting on $\poly(n,m,2^k)$ spins. \end{definition}
+\begin{definition}[Universal Model] We say that a model is \emph{universal} if, for any Hamiltonian $H' = \sum_{I=1}^m h_I$ on $n$ spins composed of $m$ separate $k$-body terms $h_I$, $H'$ can be simulated by some Hamiltonian $H$ from the model specified by $\poly(m,2^k)$ parameters and acting on $\poly(n,m,2^k)$ spins. \end{definition}

-That is, we demand that the overhead incurred by simulating a target Hamiltonian using a universal model is polynomial with respect to the number of parameters required to describe the target Hamiltonian.
-Note that, in general, a target Hamiltonian $H'$ on $n$ spins can be $n$-body, requiring $2^n$ parameters to specify it.
+Note that we demand that the overhead incurred by simulating a target Hamiltonian using a universal model scales polynomially in the number of parameters required to describe the target Hamiltonian.
+A general target Hamiltonian $H'$ on $n$ spins can involve $n$-body interactions, requiring $2^n$ parameters to specify.
 In this case, any Hamiltonian that simulates it will necessarily have to contain at least $2^n$ parameters.
-On the other hand, if the target Hamiltonian is made up of $m$ $k$-body terms, it can be described by $m 2^k$ parameters.
+On the other hand, if the target Hamiltonian is made up of $m$ separate $k$-body terms, it can be described by $m 2^k$ parameters.
 In this case, our definition of universality requires that the universal model should only contain $\poly(m,2^k)$ parameters.
 In other words, the simulation overhead should be polynomial in all cases.

-Note also that we allow for the partition function to be rescaled by a constant $d$, since $H$ has generally more degrees of freedom than $H'$, so that its partition function may scale differently.
-For $\Delta=\infty$, this amounts to a global energy shift.
+Note also that we allow for the partition function to be rescaled by a known constant $\gamma$, since $H$ has generally more degrees of freedom than $H'$, so that its partition function may scale differently.
+For $\Delta=\infty$, this simply amounts to a global energy shift.

 Up to now, we have placed no restriction whatsoever on what a spin model can look like; it could consist of an arbitrary collection of completely unrelated Hamiltonians.
 However, in any reasonable spin model we expect there to be some relationship between different Hamiltonians within the same model.
 The following definition imposes some additional structure on spin models, such that different Hamiltonians in the same model are at least loosely related.